 Imagine learning from the very best, guided by exceptional Level 4 instructors who will leave you awestruck with their expertise.
 Prepare to be amazed: since 2011, our program boasts a jaw-dropping 99% first-time pass rate.
 If you’ve got at least 5 weeks of skiing under your belt and the confidence to conquer any terrain, success is practically guaranteed.

-But that’s not all; your experience with 3-11-year-olds can be a golden ticket.
 The CSIA Level 1 isn’t just any certification; it’s your passport to international skiing excellence, allowing you to instruct around the world.
 Your Level 4 mentors won’t just coach you to ace the exam; they’ll also reveal the secrets of Whistler and Blackcomb mountains, setting the stage for an unforgettable season of teaching the youngest skiers.
 As if that’s not enough, you can even level up to CSIA Level 2 and 3!

 Upon successful course completion and navigating our selection process, your journey with Whistler Blackcomb begins.
 Our dedicated team is here to guide you through the selection process, ensuring you’re fully prepared for your Canadian adventure.
 Our track record since 2004, in helping individuals with valuable childcare experience, secure dream ski jobs with Whistler Blackcomb, speaks for itself!

-Prepare to go on an amazing journey, where your days as a gap year skiing instructor, will be filled working closely with children aged 3-11.
+Prepare to go on an amazing journey, where your days as a young skiing instructor, will be filled working closely with children aged 3-11.
 The majority of our participants find themselves instructing the youngest skiers, aged 3-4.
 Your role as an instructor will encompass introducing the fundamentals of skiing in the beginner’s area, as well as guiding young learners on the gentle green and intermediate blue runs, tailored to the skill level of your group.

 We ensure that every participant is exceptionally well-suited and fully prepared for their role in the picturesque landscapes of Canada.
 Expect a thorough interview process, with evaluations conducted by both Oyster and esteemed Whistler Kids senior managers, conducted over video call during the summer.
 Whether this is your first interivew, or fifth, the team at Oyster Worldwide will help you through!